Access (age 25 and over) and Second-Degree Checklist

 Step 3: Submit Health Form (optional)

-To get more information about the health center and details about the form, visit the Health Center web pages or contact them at 434.544.8357.
+To get more information about the health center and details about the form, go to our Health Center website for required information or contact them at 434.544.8357.

-You may check into the College in Schewel Hall from 11:00 a.m. - 3 p.m. on Thursday, January 16 or before orientation on January 17 from 8:30 - 9:30 a.m.
+You may check into the College in Schewel Hall from 9 a.m. - 6 p.m. on Thursday, August 14.
 This process usually takes about 30 minutes to complete.

-We look forward to meeting you and all of the other students who will be joining us for the Spring semester at our January Student Orientation and Registration (SOAR).
-Please feel free to bring your parents and/or guests as we will have programs just for them.
-Registration for orientation begins at 9:00AM at Sydnor Performance Hall, which is in Schewel Hall, and we’ll have a continental breakfast for you.
+We look forward to meeting you and all of the other students who will be joining us for the Fall semester at our Access & Second Degree Student Orientation and Registration (SOAR)!
+Please feel free to bring your parents and/or guests.
+Registration for orientation begins at 5 p.m. at the East Room, which is in the Burton Student Center.

 Questions?
 Please contact us at firstname.lastname@example.org or call Academic and Career Services at 434.544.8419.